 Industrial and commercial structures typically have large surface areas and may include awkward features like lattice towers and trusses making access using conventional methods, such as scaffolding, mobile elevated work platforms (MEWPs) or cranes, impractical and often expensive.

 Using a combination of traditional steeplejack methods, rope access and specialist scaffold, ATLAS members can offer the complete work at height solution, providing the necessary access whilst also undertaking any repair or maintenance work required to the structure such as concrete repairs, painting, pointing and welding.
+In the case of initial inspections, access at height can sometimes be avoided by the completion of an initial drone survey instead.
 This ‘one stop shop’ is a more efficient and cost effective option for clients than using a number of different trades to carry out the work.
+This approach also simplifies logistics and reduces the potential for safety issues to arise.

 Specialist Contractors for a Specialist Trade